Monstrous Detectives: A new take on investigative games

 And that's where the genius of its design lies: Players don't just make up the solution based on their individual combination of a set of pre-written suspects, locations, and clues—they make it all up as they go along.
 As they take turns progressing the course of the investigation and building on each other’s answers, the narrative of the case naturally emerges as everyone contributes to it.

-Players also retain their narrative agency until the very end: There's no fickle dice roll to decide whether their theory is correct—it is correct because they’ve said it is.
+Players also retain their narrative agency until the very end: Unlike Carved from Brindlewood's "Theorize" move, the end of Monstrous Detectives has no dice roll to decide whether their theory is correct—it is correct because the players have decided it is.
 They may even choose to fail at solving the case because that’s the better story.

 Carina Büker’s deceptively simple design allows players to focus on telling their very own detective story together, while the random selection of the question draws still introduces plenty of twists and surprises to keep it feeling like a game.